Physics Quizzes

 Category: PRESSURE AND MOMENTS

-13. Which of the following factors affects the mechanical advantage of a lever?
+13. Which of the following is a characteristic of a first-class lever?

 14 / 30